salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 the normal collection resource.  i.e. Route's views MUST NOT implement any implicit filter.

-Routes MUST contain a superset of the JSON schema of an item or whole collection of the data section of a GET.
+Routes MUST contain a superset of the resource's properties or whole collection of the data section of a GET.

 Route's view MAY support "partial responses" to filter the expanded data.